IdraChaudhary/IdraChaudhary/README.md

 I build systems that think — powered by structure, clarity, and curiosity.
 From designing architectures to leading data-driven products, I believe great systems are built where **logic meets intent**.

-> Build what makes sense — then make it scale.
+> Build with purpose.
+Design with empathy.
+Scale with reason

 ---